lammps/lammps/doc/src/Build_extras.rst

 .. parsed-literal::

-   CCFLAGS: -fopenmp               # for GNU and CLang Compilers
+   CCFLAGS: -fopenmp               # for GNU and Clang Compilers
    CCFLAGS: -qopenmp -restrict     # for Intel compilers on Linux
-   LINKFLAGS: -fopenmp             # for GNU and CLang Compilers
+   LINKFLAGS: -fopenmp             # for GNU and Clang Compilers
    LINKFLAGS: -qopenmp             # for Intel compilers on Linux

 For other platforms and compilers, please consult the documentation